GenericMappingTools/gmt/doc/rst/source/api.rst

 API developers will need to provide specific code to handle the registration of native structures in their language or application and to translate between the GMT resources and the corresponding native items.
-Developers should look at an existing and working interface such as the GMT/MATLAB toolbox to see the required steps.
+Developers should look at an existing and working interface such as the GMT/MATLAB toolbox to see the required steps. **Note**: The array of structures returned by GMT_Encode_Options_ should be freed by GMT_Free_.

 Expand an option with explicit memory references
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^